Near La Cañada Flintridge in Los Angeles County, California — The American West (Pacific Coastal)

 Location.
 34° 16.182′ N, 118° 10.102′ W. Marker is near La Cañada Flintridge, California, in Los Angeles County.
 Marker can be reached from Angeles Crest Highway (California Route 2) 8.3 miles north of Foothill Freeway (U.S. 210), on the left when traveling north.
 Located near the parking lot at George’s Gap trailhead.
 Touch for map.
 Marker is in this post office area: La Canada Flintridge CA 91011, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of Jet Propulsion Laboratory (approx. 4.8 miles away); Mount Lowe Railway (approx. 4.9 miles away); Descanso Gardens (approx. 5.4 miles away); The Great Flood of 1934 (approx. 5.4 miles away); The Crescenta-Cañada Valley (approx. 5.6 miles away); Crescenta Valley Park (approx. 6 miles away); Christmas Tree Lane (approx. 6.2 miles away); Tuna Canyon Detention Station (approx. 6.3 miles away).
+At least 8 other markers are within Jet Propulsion Laboratory (approx. 4.8 miles away); Mount Lowe Railway (approx. 4.9 miles away); Descanso Gardens (approx. 5.4 miles away); The Great Flood of 1934 (approx. 5.4 miles away); The Crescenta-Cañada Valley (approx. 5.6 miles away); Zane Grey Estate (approx. 5.7 miles away); Crescenta Valley Park (approx. 6 miles away); Christmas Tree Lane (approx. 6.2 miles away).

 Regarding The Angeles National Forest.
 This forest serves the largest urban population in the United States, and is a viable source of watershed protection, recreation, and scenic beauty.